Schniz/fnm/README.md

 ```

 #### PowerShell
-First create your PowerShell profile file if you haven't:
+Create your PowerShell Profile File (if it doesn't exist):
 ```powershell
 # Check if the directory for the profile exists, if not, create it
 $profileDir = Split-Path $profile